shekhargulati/play-the-missing-tutorial/02-templates.md

-Play Scala Templates
+# Play Scala Templates
----

-In the [previous chapter](./01-hello-world.md), we created a basic Play Scala application that renders `Hello, World!` when a Http GET request is made to index `\`.
+In the [previous chapter](./01-hello-world.md), we created a basic Play Scala application that renders `Hello, World!` when a HTTP GET request is made to index `/`.
 You can run the application by executing `sbt run` command from inside the application root directory.

 We will start this chapter from where we left in last chapter, so you may want to make sure you have the above application correctly installed and working.